NectDz/Hunter-CS-Club-Website/README.md

 VITE_FIREBASE_API_KEY=API_KEY_HERE
 ```

-Then, replace the "API_KEY_HERE" in with the API key mentioned in the provided Google Doc.
+Then, replace "API_KEY_HERE" with the API key mentioned in the provided Google Doc.

 5. **Run the Project**